coding-tea/ecomm/README.md

 ## /- How to use the project:
 * to use this project you have to install xampp
 * and launch the project

+## /- How to tweak this project for own uses:

+Since this is an example project.
+I'd encourage you to clone and rename this project to use for your own purposes.
+It's a good starter boilerplate.

+## /- fix a bug:

+If you found an issue or would like to submit an improvement to this project, please submit an issue using the issues tag above.
+If you would like to submit a PR with a fix, reference the issue you created!